-Please note - there are no refunds allowed for any reason including race cancellation.
+Please note - there are no refunds allowed for any reason (this includes changes to race format or cancellation).
 Entry fees are non-transferable between individuals or to future races.
 The Noquemanon is a rugged and remote point to point course and while we do offer on course aid and support it should be noted that weather conditions in the Upper Peninsula can, at times, be very challenging.
 It is up to each individual to evaluate their abilities given the conditions before, and during, the event.

 If you have any questions about this race, click the button below.

 Like this page and invite your friends on Facebook.